CyberFlameGO/svnpython/Doc/tutorial/datastructures.rst

    >>> x, y, z = t

-This is called, appropriately enough, *sequence unpacking* and works for any sequence on the right-hand side.
+This is called, appropriately enough, *sequence unpacking*.
 Sequence unpacking requires the list of variables on the left to have the same number of elements as the length of the sequence.
-Note that multiple assignment is really just a combination of tuple packing and sequence unpacking.
+Note that multiple assignment is really just a combination of tuple packing and sequence unpacking!

+There is a small bit of asymmetry here:  packing multiple values always creates a tuple, and unpacking works for any sequence.

 ..
 XXX Add a bit on the difference between tuples and lists.